Follow our free guide to form an LLC in Missouri:

 Step 3: Obtain a Certificate of Good Standing

-After your Missouri LLC has been formed and is ready for business, there is still one last step — getting a Certificate of Good Standing.
+There is one last step after your Missouri LLC has been formed — getting a Certificate of Good Standing.

 What is a Certificate of Good Standing?

-The Certificate of Good Standing is an official notification from the government agency that confirms your entity has been properly filed and is still in compliance.
+The Certificate of Good Standing is a state-issued notification that confirms your business is properly formed and is in compliance with all Missouri regulations.

 Swyft Filings can create a Certificate of Good Standing for your Missouri LLC.
 Click here for more information.